 Some of the most stunning foliage plants for the home can include the small, round, fuzzy leaves of the Brazilian begonia.
 With dark green foliage color highlighted by pale green veins and reddish undersides, this is a very striking plant.

-Then there’s the Japanese euonymus with beautiful evergreen leaves edged with white or the large, cream-mottled foliage of the ever-popular dumbcane plant.
-Another exceptional beauty is that of crystal anthurium with large, velvety, dark green and white-veined foliage.
+Then there’s the Japanese euonymus with beautiful, evergreen leaves edged with white or the large, cream-mottled foliage of the ever-popular dumbcane plant.
+Another exceptional beauty is that of crystal anthurium with large, velvety, dark green, and white-veined foliage.

-The rubber plant has large, leathery, dark green leaves and combines well with the interesting tufted grass of ornamental sedge, which is also dark green but edged with creamy white.
+The rubber plant has large, leathery, dark green leaves and combines well with the interesting, tufted grass of ornamental sedge, which is also dark green but edged with creamy white.

 Add drama by incorporating the pointy green with purple under-toned foliage of the purple velvet plant.
 Create interesting contrast with the soft, fuzzy white leaves of the panda plant, also dotted with reddish edges.
 Set this combination off with the deep-red, heart-shaped leaves of Peperomia ‘Luna,’ which also happens to provide narrow spikes of white flowers.

 Peperomia is also available with large, gold-variegated foliage that blends in nicely with the purple, clover-like leaves of oxalis.
 For an extra touch, this plant produces pink or purple blooms.
-If you’re looking for something with a wonderful aroma, try the Lemon-scented geranium.
-Its small, crinkly, green and cream leaves smell just like lemon, and the plant also produces pale mauve blossoms.
+If you’re looking for something with a wonderful aroma, try the lemon-scented geranium.
+Its small, crinkly, green, and cream leaves smell just like lemon, and the plant also produces pale mauve blossoms.

 English ivy is always a favorite but the ‘Eva’ variety is quite noteworthy.
 This lovely foliage plant has purple shoots and white-edged leaves.
 For variety, why not try some foxtail fern.
-This plant offers fluffy plumes of tiny green, needle-like branches that can easily add charm in the home.
+This plant offers fluffy plumes of tiny green, needle-like branches that can easily add charm to the home.

 If you’re simply looking for something a bit out of the ordinary, perhaps croton ‘Red Curl’ will appease your needs for indoor color with foliage.
 This unusual plant has long, narrow, corkscrew-like leaves in various color combinations.
-Speaking of foliage plants for color, coleus is well known for its numerous color variations, from green to those edged with pink, red, purple and gold or white.
+Speaking of foliage plants for color, coleus is well known for its numerous color variations, from green to those edged with pink, red, purple, and gold or white.